urql-graphql/urql/docs/advanced/testing.md

 You'll probably use one of these utility functions to create streams:

-- `never`: It doesn’t emit any values and never completes.
-Useful to test the fectching state.
+- `never`: This stream doesn’t emit any values and never completes, which puts our `urql` code in a permanent `fetching: true` state.
 - `fromValue`: This utility function accepts a value and emits it immediately, which we can use to mock a result from the server.
 - `makeSubject`: Allow you to create a source and push some response.
 Useful to test subscription and simulating changes